Domains and Classifying Topoi: Introduction

 \item \emph{Local properties of spectra.} Though in general we do not assume the generic interval $\I$ to satisfy any local property such as linearity, we do discuss many instances of them and investigate their consequences. \begin{enumerate}

-\item \Cref{sec:locality} introduces various local conditions for $\I$, all of which will be compatible with quasi-coherence.
+\item \zcref{sec:locality} introduces various local conditions for $\I$, all of which will be compatible with quasi-coherence.
 This showcases the flexibility of this framework to encompass different flavours of domain theory.

-\item More interestingly, without assuming the local properties globally, one can still show that $\I$ will be \emph{right orthogonal} to the maps that classifies these local properties (\Cref{specisnontrivial,specissimplicial,specis1t}).
-In general, any limiting diagram of quasi-coherent algebras will induce a localisation class containing $\I$; cf.\ \Cref{rem:limofalgloc}.
+\item More interestingly, without assuming the local properties globally, one can still show that $\I$ will be \emph{right orthogonal} to the maps that classifies these local properties (\zcref{specisnontrivial,specistriangulated,specis1t}).
+In general, any limiting diagram of spatial algebras will induce a localisation class containing $\I$; cf.\ \zcref{rem:limofalgloc}.
 This exhibits a new type of techniques in reasoning about domains in this framework.

 \item As a special case of locality, we also connect to the recent approach of synthetic (higher) category theory~\citep{riehl2017type,buchholtz2021synthetic,gratzer2024directed}.
-In particular, we show spectra will be synthetic categories (\Cref{thm:affineposet}).
-As another example, we also show $\omega$ is a synthetic category, in fact it satisfies \emph{all} the orthogonality conditions discussed in this paper except chain completeness (\Cref{thm:omegaortho}). \end{enumerate}
+In particular, we show spectra will be synthetic categories (\zcref{thm:soberposet}).
+As another example, we also show $\omega$ is a synthetic category, in fact it satisfies \emph{all} the orthogonality conditions discussed in this paper except chain completeness (\zcref{thm:omegaortho}). \end{enumerate}

 \item \emph{New models for synthetic domain theory.} Consequently, we uncover a large family of new models for synthetic domain theory based on sites induced by countably presented $\sigma$-frames.
-We will discuss these models in \Cref{sec:model}, and compare them to the existing sheaf models for synthetic domain theory~\citep{FIORE1997151} in \Cref{subsec:compare}. \end{enumerate}
+We will discuss these models in \zcref{sec:model}, and compare them to the existing sheaf models for synthetic domain theory~\citep{FIORE1997151} in \zcref{subsec:compare}. \end{enumerate}